0xafbf/blender-datasmith-export/README.md

 to submit pull requests or support me on Patreon: https://www.patreon.com/0xafbf

 This is an unofficial exporter.
-This is not supported by Epic Games.
-That being said, you can still discuss about it and give feedback in the Unreal Engine forums.
+If you would like to get in touch, please [join the project Discord](https://discord.gg/h2GHqMq)